Calgary Humane Society

 All figures in $000s

-Note: Ci included Canada Emergency Wage Subsidy in government funding and in wages and benefits costs, increasing revenues and expenses by nil in F2022, $644k in F2021 and $1.0m in F2020.
-Ci backed out salaries related to fundraising activities from total salaries reported in program costs and included the amounts in fundraising costs.
-Ci did not report non-cash gains on sale of tangible capital assets, affecting revenues by nil in F2022, ($3k) in F2021 and $18k in F2020.
-Ci adjusted for deferred donations, affecting revenue by $17k in F2022, $6k in F2021 and ($14k) in F2020.
-Ci did not include impairment loss on capital assets in expenses, affecting expenses by ($208k) in F2022, nil in F2021 and nil in F2020.
-The charity provides a financial breakdown in its annual report that mentions raffles and casinos revenue.
-However, this is not mentioned in the audited financial statements, so nothing was included in lottery revenue.
+Note: EMERGENCY WAGE SUBSIDY: Ci included Canada Emergency Wage Subsidy in government funding and in wages and benefits costs, increasing revenues and expenses by nil in 2023, nil in 2022, and $644k in 2021.
+SALARIES: Ci removed salaries related to fundraising activities from total salaries reported in program costs and included the amounts in fundraising costs.
+NON-CASH GAINS: Ci did not report non-cash gains on sale of tangible capital assets, affecting revenues by nil in 2023, nil in 2022, and ($3k) in 2021.
+DEFERRED DONATIONS: Ci adjusted for deferred donations affecting revenue by ($3k) in 2023, $17k in 2022, and $6k in 2021.
+IMPAIRMENT LOSS: Ci did not include impairment loss on capital assets in expenses, affecting expenses by nil in 2023, ($208k) in 2022, and nil in 2021.

 Salary Information